ibm-ecm/ibm-navigator-aspera-sample/README.md

 # Aspera plug-in

-Aspera Faspex provides an efficient way to send files from anywhere in the world.
+Aspera Faspex provides an efficient way to send files anywhere in the world.
-This plug-in demonstrates the use of Aspera Faspex from within IBM Content Navigator.
+This plug-in demonstrates the use of Aspera Faspex with IBM Content Navigator (ICN).

 ## Getting started